A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 Total number of cards

 A total-cards policy forces you to prioritize.
-However, you can generally close one account to open another if you've reached the maximum but then your needs change.
+However, you can generally close one account to open another if you've reached the max, but then your needs change.

 Total credit limit

-Another type of rule limits your total line of credit.
+Another type of rule limits your total available credit.
 For example, Chase doesn't necessarily care how many of its credit cards you have.
-However, it sets a maximum amount of credit it is willing to give each customer.
+However, it sets a maximum for how much credit it will give each customer.
 For example, Chase might restrict you to $30,000 in credit across all accounts.

-This is one of those unwritten rules and will be different for every customer, even changing over time.
+This is an unwritten rule and will vary by customer, even changing over time.
 The good news is that this type of restriction can be pretty flexible.
 If you've bumped up against your total credit limit, you may be able to move your line of credit from one account to another.
+This is a strategy I've employed throughout my credit card journey.

 History of applications